 Creole-Seasoned Pan-Fried Pork with Tomato-Pepper Salsa

 Creole-Seasoned Pan-Fried Pork with Tomato-Pepper Salsa is a delicious low-carb, low-glycemic, and gluten-free dinner with New Orleans flavors.
 And this tasty meal is also dairy-free and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use Pork Recipes to find more recipes like this one.

 There are lots of you out there counting down to the Superbowl, and I might impress the Saints fans by saying I planned this Creole-Seasoned Pan-Fried Pork with Tomato-Pepper Salsain honor of the big game, but that would be a lie.
 This recipe actually came about because I had pork loin chops and red bell peppers hanging out in the fridge and a few wayward cherry tomatoes on the counter.